 - 2.7.13 Mechanisms adopted for the training of cook cum helpers.
 Total number of trained cook cum helpers engaged in the cooking of MDMs.
 Details of the training modules; Number of Master Trainers available in the State; Number of trainings organized by the Master Trainers for training cook-cum-helpers. - 60 nos. of CCH has already been trained at Institute of Hotel Management. - 628 nos. of CRCC has oriented as master trainer on quality protocol on health, hygiene, storage and cooking by the cascade method. - 1,16,957 CCH trained at Blocks/ Districts level. - 2.7.14 Whether any steps have been taken to enroll cook-cum-helpers under any social security schemes i.e Pradhan Mantri Jan Dhan Yojana, Pradhan Mantri Suraksha Bima Yojana, Pradhan Mantri Jeevan Jyoti Bima Yojana etc. and number of cooks benefitted through the same.
-The CCH and their associations have been informed to avail the benefits.

-2.8 Procurement and storage of cooking ingredients and condiments.

-- 2.8.1 System for procuring good quality (pulses, vegetables including leafy ones, salt, condiments, oil etc. and other commodities.
-It is purely decentralized procurement system for procuring cooking ingredients and condiments. - 2.8.2 Whether First In and First Out (FIFO) method has been adopted for using MDM ingredients such as pulses, oil/fats. condiments salt etc. or not.
-Yes - 2.8.3 Arrangements for safe storage of ingredients and condiments in kitchens.
-All ingredients are stored in the airtight container in the kitchens. - 2.8.4 Steps taken to ensure implementation of guidelines dated 13.02.2015 on food safety and hygiene in school level kitchens under Mid Day Meal Scheme.
-SoP on safety and hygiene is being followed through the contingency plan. - 2.8.5 Information regarding dissemination of the guidelines up-to school level. - All information available in MDM website. - Instructions issued from District Education Officers level to all Block Education Officers to disseminate and all BEO to CRCC and Headmaster to disseminate the guidelines etc.
+The CCH and their associations have been informed to avail the benefits. - 2.8 Procurement and storage of cooking ingredients and condiments. - 2.8.1 System for procuring good quality (pulses, vegetables including leafy ones, salt, condiments, oil etc. and other commodities. - It is purely decentralized procurement system for procuring cooking ingredients and condiments. - 2.8.2 Whether pulses are being procured from NAFED or otherwise. - 2.8.3 Whether 'First In and First Out' (FIFO) method has been adopted for using MDM ingredients such as pulses, oil/fats. condiments salt etc. or not.

+Yes - 2.8.4 Arrangements for safe storage of ingredients and condiments in kitchens.

+All ingredients are stored in the airtight container in the kitchens. - 2.8.5 Steps taken to ensure implementation of guidelines dated 13.02.2015 on food safety and hygiene in school level kitchens under Mid Day Meal

+Scheme.
+SoP on safety and hygiene is being followed through the contingency plan.

+- 2.8.6 Information regarding dissemination of the guidelines up-to school level. - All information available in MDM website. - Instructions issued from District Education Officers level to all Block Education Officers to disseminate and all BEO to CRCC and Headmaster to disseminate the guidelines etc.

-2.9 Fuel used for cooking of Mid Day Meals - LPG, smokeless chulha, firewood & others.
+2.9 Type of Fuel used for cooking of Mid Day Meals - LPG, smokeless chulha, firewood etc.

-2.9.1 Number of schools using LPG for cooking MDM - 22,210
+- 2.9.1 Number of schools using LPG for cooking MDM 22,210 - 2.9.2 Steps taken by State to provide LPG as fuel in MDM in all schools.

-- 2.9.2 Steps taken by State to provide LPG as fuel in MDM in all schools.
-Proposal has already been pending at State Government to provide LPG in all schools and the current financial year government sanctioned 10000 units to provide LPG. - 2.9.3 Expected date by which LPG would be provided in all schools.
+Proposal has already been pending at State Government to provide LPG in all schools and the current financial year government sanctioned 10000 units to provide LPG.

+2.9.3 Expected date by which LPG would be provided in all schools.